shiv-1111/Linkedin-ui-clone-project/README.md

 This is a html-css only project.

-P.S-
-View in firefox. "sort by" bar's transformY animation not working in chrome and edge.
+View in firefox. "sort by" bar's translateY transform not working in chrome and edge.